 trecall:) are a separate feature that only work in apps where ThreadRecall's MCP server is connected and the tools are loaded.

-Pins let you mark important sessions so they stay accessible at the top of your list, regardless of how many newer conversations have been captured since.
+Pins let you mark important work so it stays accessible at the top of your list, regardless of how many newer conversations have been captured since.

-Pinned sessions are also given priority in Memory Briefs and semantic search — the system knows they are important to you.
+Pinned sections are also given priority in Memory Briefs and semantic recall — the system knows they are important to you.

 A Memory Brief is a short digest of your most relevant recent AI work — automatically assembled from your captured sessions.
 It surfaces when you open the popover and is most useful at the start of a work session or when returning to a project after time away.

-The Brief considers recency, how often topics appear, and which sessions you have Pinned.
+The Brief considers recency, how often topics appear, and what you have Pinned.
 It is not a summary of every conversation — it is a signal of what probably matters right now.

 Memory Briefs also surface through trecall: commands in Claude Desktop, Cowork, and Codex (when Codex is configured to use the Claude MCP).
 In Claude and Cowork, ThreadRecall tools may need to be loaded the first time in a new chat.
 ChatGPT, Gemini, and Perplexity do not support direct recall — their sessions are captured but cannot call ThreadRecall back.